vikas807/PythonProject/README.md

 ## Email Validation Python Project

-This Python project aims to validate an email address based on certain criteria.
+This Python project is aims to validate an email address based on certain criteria.
 It checks whether the provided email address meets the following requirements:

 1. The length of the email should be at least 6 characters.
 2. The first character of the email should be a letter.